 Uninsured motorist bodily injury coverage (UMBI) pays for the cost of medical bills, lost wages, pain and suffering, and funeral costs (though we hope that is never needed) in the event an uninsured driver causes an accident in which you’re the victim.

-In some instances, this policy may pay out if you, as a pedestrian or bicyclist, is involved in an accident caused by an uninsured driver.
+In some instances, this policy may pay out if you, as a pedestrian or bicyclist, are involved in an accident caused by an uninsured driver.
 Check with your insurance provider to confirm whether this might be covered.

 UMBI typically does not have a deductible to meet; you would get full reimbursement of the costs.